 Evaluation of physical habitat quality is accomplished using two procedures.
-The first was developed for use with Rapid Bioassessment Protocols (RBPs; Barbour and Stribling 1994; Barbour et al., 1999).
-The approach is visual-based and consists of scoring a continuum of conditions for each parameter into one of four categories represented as optimal, suboptimal, marginal, and poor (Figure 3).
-Included is a 20-point scale for each parameter with 0 being poor and 20 optimal.
-Habitat quality is scored by visually assessing (i.e., scoring or rating) parameters along an approximate 75-meter segment of stream, including about 25 m upstream of the sampling reach.
+The first was developed for use with Rapid Bioassessment Protocols (RBPs; Barbour and Stribling 1994;

+Barbour et al., 1999).
+The approach is visual-based and consists of scoring each parameter for the 75-meter sampling segment, including about 25 meters upstream of the sampling segment.
+Conditions are rated as being in one of four categories along a continuum, represented as optimal, suboptimal, marginal, and poor (Figure 3).
+A 20-point scale is used for each parameter with 0 being poor and 20 optimal (DPW-WPRP-CBMP-FO-009 "Physical Habitat Assessment of Low Gradient Streams (RBP Method)" (Appendix M).

+Figure 3.
+Narrative Attributes for Judging the Quality of Habitat Parameters along a Continuum of Conditions

 The second is the approach used by the MBSS, and is a combination of the RBP-type of assessment with that of Ohio EPA's Qualitative Habitat Assessment Index (QHEI).
-This approach is detailed in the most current MBSS sampling manual (DNR, 2010).
-The Contractor will conduct the habitat assessments following the procedures in KCI-SOP-BI-008 "Physical Habitat Assessment (MBSS Methods)" (Appendix K) and KCI-SOP-BI-009 "Physical Habitat Assessment for Low Gradient Streams" (Appendix L).
+This approach is detailed in the most current MBSS sampling manual (Appendix D; DNR 2017).
+The Contractor will conduct these habitat assessments following the procedures in DPW-WPRP-CBMP-FO-010 "Physical Habitat Assessment (MPHI Method)" (Appendix N).